spacerScience, Technology & Society Initiative

 spacerSocietal Implications of Nanotechnology

 WorkshopIn 2005, a five-year $16 million grant from the National Science Foundation (NSF) and an additional $7 million in university and state funding established the Center for Hierarchical Manufacturing (CHM) at the University of Massachusetts Amherst.
-The Science, Technology and Society (STS) Initiative shares in this award and is an active partner in the CHM.
+The Science, Technology and Society (STS) Initiative shared in this award and is an active partner in the CHM.

-The CHM award has spawned the STS Initiative’s Nanoscience and Society Research Group (NanoSRG).
+The CHM award supported the STS Initiative’s Nanoscience and Society Research Group (NanoSRG).
 NanoSRG brings together faculty from five research centers and seven degree-granting departments and programs within the College of Social and Behavioral Sciences and includes faculty from political science, sociology, economics, psychology, anthropology, communication, legal studies, natural resources conservation and history.
 NanoSRG faculty are engaged with several dimensions of the societal implications of nanotechnology including:

 • the organization and economics of the nanotechnology research and development enterprise